Supporting the Chicago History Museum for Over 65 Years

 - 2015 Guild Gallery renovation

 A dynamic group of more than 260 members, The Guild today continues to provide strong support to the Chicago History Museum as it pursues its educational mission through monthly programs, annual giving, and fundraisers.
-Membership to the Guild is by nomination only.

 Membership is by nomination only.